 The leader or chosen speaker challenges:

-Who comes to walk the crooked path?
+Who comes to walk the Crooked Path?

-Who knocks upon the hidden door?
+Who knocks upon the Hidden Door?

 The initiate replies with their name (given, chosen, or craft).